 How are the premiums calculated?

-Beginning on Jan.
-1, 2019, most employers will be required to withhold premiums from their employee's paychecks, and many employers will be required to pay into the program, too.
+Most employers are required to withhold premiums from their employee's paychecks, and many employers pay into the program, too.

 Total Premium Calculation